Chris-C3A/SafeStash/README.md

 1. **Frontend**: A React-based single-page application (SPA) that provides a responsive and intuitive user interface.
 2. **Backend**: A Flask-based RESTful API that handles authentication, session management, and business logic.
-3. **Database**: A PostgreSQL database that stores user data, transaction history, and other relevant information.
+3. **Database**: A Supabase PostgreSQL database that stores user data, transaction history, and other relevant information.
-4. **Authentication**: JWT-based authentication for secure and stateless user sessions.
+4. **Authentication**: Session-based authentication for secure and stateless user sessions.
 5. **Third-Party Integrations**: Integration with external services such as Stellar for blockchain transactions, Momo API for mobile money operations, and currency exchange api.

 ## How It Works